icwangtw/chattyapp/README.md

 Chatty
 =====================

-An online chatroom application built with React, Webpack and WebSockets where user can send messages and image links.
-Users can communicate with each other anonymously without having to register accounts or enter a display name to identify themselves.
-A notification is shown when a user changes their display name.
+Chatty is an online chatroom application built with React, Webpack and WebSockets where user can send messages and image links.
+Users can communicate with each other anonymously without having to register accounts, or enter a display name to identify themselves.

 ### Screenshot